manwar/python-guide/amazon-web-services.md

         create_bucket(TRANSIENT_BUCKET_NAME, s3)

 Now run the script like `py s3.py` and it should create the bucket.
-Refresh the S3 console.
+Refresh the `S3 console`.

-Delete the newly created bucket from the S3 console.
+Delete the newly created bucket from the `S3 console`.

 #### Upload File